-If one is compelled to own a gun s/he is expected to bring with it the mental, emotional, and physical preparation to be able to use it in an instance of self-defense.
-This expectation, of course, is generally not a given.
-The annual number of revoked Carrying a Concealed Weapon permits, for which there are several types and are all regulated on a state-level, under four possible policies—Unrestricted (which I am currently not wild about), Shall-Issue, May-Issue, and No-Issue—are always small, and often on the grounds of DUI, unlawful carry, and aggravated assault.
-Of course, next to preventive common sense there is still no threat of close bodily harm which a good can of mace or pepper-spray, or even a small, blunt object along with alert thinking to call and/or run for safety or help, still could not ward off.
+If one is compelled to own a gun, s/he is expected to bring with this responsibility the mental, emotional, and physical preparation to be able to use it in an instance of self-defense.
+This expectation, of course, is not always a given.
+The annual number of revoked Carrying a Concealed Weapon permits—for which there are several types, and are all regulated on a state-level under four possible policies: Unrestricted (which I am currently not wild about), Shall-Issue, May-Issue, and No-Issue—are always small, and often on the grounds of DUI, unlawful carry, and aggravated assault.
+Of course, next to preventive, common sense there is still no threat of close bodily harm which a good can of mace or pepper-spray, or even a small, blunt object along with alert thinking to call and/or run for safety or help, still could not ward off.

 Typical conceal carry requirements under a ‘Shall-Issue’ jurisdiction indicate that a granting authority literally shall issue a permit if certain permit requirements are met, as opposed to where an authority decides it ‘May Issue’ a permit, at their discretion.
 Thirty-seven states are currently Shall-Issue; eight are May-Issue, 4 are Unrestricted, and only Illinois (although some counties ironically have an Unrestricted policy, as the state will be required by a recent court-order to establish a better policy by May of 2013) and D.C. are the current no-issue jurisdictions, which forbid open and concealed carry for private citizens.

 Keeping tabs on more irresponsible gun-owners would realistically be more the responsibility of those who have an interest in guns.
 Rest assured, non-gun-owners could find tactful ways to address it as well.
-But as an altogether savory incentive, the prospect of less shooting incidents will come with less, general shouts for stronger laws.
+But as an altogether savory incentive, the prospect of less shooting incidents will come with less shouts for regulatory gun-control.